-Arsenic trioxide (Injection)
+Arsenic trioxide (By injection)

 Arsenic Trioxide (AR-se-nik trye-OX-ide)

-Treats a type of leukemia (cancer of the blood cells) called acute promyelocytic leukemia (APL).
+Treats acute promyelocytic leukemia (APL).

 When This Medicine Should Not Be Used

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.